2016 WGC-Dell Match Play: Field

-Past champions in the field

 Format

 In 2014 and earlier editions, the championship was a single elimination match play event.
 A new format was introduced in 2015, and the championship now starts with 16 groups of four players playing round-robin matches, on Wednesday through Friday.
 The top 16 seeded players are allocated to the 16 groups, one in each group.
 The remaining 48 players are placed into three pools (seeds 17–32, seeds 33–48, seeds 49–64).
 One player is randomly selected from each pool to complete each group.

 In 2015, there were no halved matches in group play with extra holes played to determine the winner for each match if necessary.
 In 2016, all group play matches were limited to 18 holes with one point awarded for a win and one-half point for a halved match.
 Ties for first place in a group were broken by a sudden-death stroke play playoff, beginning on hole 1.

 The winners of each group advanced to a single-elimination bracket on the weekend, with the round of 16 and quarterfinals on Saturday, and the semifinals, finals, and consolation match on Sunday.

 Rank – Official World Golf Ranking on March 20, 2016.